fiskaltrust/interface-doc/doc/general/cash-register-integration/cash-register-integration-failure-scenarios.md

 ![late-signing-mode](./images/08-late-signing-mode.png)

-After fiskaltrust.Middleware has received an "end of failure receipt", the status of failure is terminated by receiving a response with normal state code.
+After fiskaltrust.Middleware has received an "end of failure receipt" (i.e. a zero receipt), the status of failure is terminated by receiving a response with normal state code.

 ![end-late-signing-mode](./images/09-end-late-signing-mode.png)